 "At university I'd say it's still a struggle... because you're having to balance being well with being ill, with living your life, with getting your grades in."

 - Rosie, aged 20

-Thanks to generous funding by Big Lottery Fund, BBC Children in Need, St. James’s Place Charitable Foundation, GSK and The Gannochy Trust, the Believe & Achieve Programme is free.
+Thanks to generous funding by National Lottery Community Fund, BBC Children in Need, St. James’s Place Charitable Foundation, GSK and The Gannochy Trust, the Believe & Achieve Programme is free.